 Another author who disparaged wit was Arabella Argus.
 In Ostentation and Liberality (1821), the governess opines that “Wit is the union of cultivated intellect with a lively imagination.
 Of course, we do not expect to meet it in the young.
 I believe the talent to be most rare; and even where it does exist, I never heard that it added to the happiness of its possessor, or increased the number of friends.”

 Austen was not a fan of Hannah More, or at least she had mixed feelings about her.
-But I believe Austen thought about, the issues that More raises about wit and raillery.
+But I believe Austen thought about the issues that More raises about wit and raillery.
+Nor was More the only one.
+Laura Mooneyham White notes that "[m]oralists of the eighteenth century endeavored to make clear distinctions between morally acceptable wit and the wit of malice, often without success."

 Austen clearly saw that wit in females was not the prescribed ideal in her society.
 The idealized heroines of the fiction of Austen's day were not witty.
 Wit was reserved for the wise-cracking female sidekick, and I’ve got more to say about that in this blog post.
 In her satirical plan of a novel, Austen lampooned these heroines, who are “faultless… with much tenderness and sentiment, and not the least Wit.”
 Austen’s hypothetical heroine's “friendship [was] to be sought after by a young woman in the same Neighbourhood, of Talents and Shrewdness… but having a considerable degree of Wit, Heroine shall shrink from the acquaintance."